magicasaservice/vue-equipment/packages/plugins/MagicAutoSize/index.md

 # Magic Auto Size

-A container that automatically grows and shrinks to its child’s size.
+Magic Auto Size is a container that automatically grows and shrinks to its child’s size.

 <component-preview src="./demo/DefaultDemo.vue" />